Bayesian estimation of dynamic weights in Gaussian mixture models: Abstract

 \section{Abstract}

-In this paper we consider a Gaussian mixture model where the mixture weight behaves as an unknown function of time.
-To estimate the mixture weight function, we develop a Bayesian nonlinear dynamic approach for polynomial models.
-Two estimation methods that can be extended to other situations are considered.
-One of them, called here component-wise Metropolis-Hastings, is more general and can be used for any situation where the observation and state equations are nonlinearly connected.
-The other method tends to be faster but must be applied specifically to binary data (by using a probit link function).
-This kind of Gaussian mixture model is capable of successfully capturing the features of the data, as observed in numerical studies.
+This paper proposes a generalization of Gaussian mixture models, where the mixture weight is allowed to behave as an unknown function of time.
+This model is capable of successfully capturing the features of the data, as demonstrated by simulated and real datasets.
 It can be useful in studies such as clustering, change-point and process control.
-We apply the proposed method an array Comparative Genomic Hybridization (aCGH) dataset from glioblastoma cancer studies, where we illustrate the ability of the new method to detect chromosome aberrations.
+In order to estimate the mixture weight function, we propose two new Bayesian nonlinear dynamic approaches for polynomial models, that can be extended to other problems involving polynomial nonlinear dynamic models.
+One of the methods, called here component-wise Metropolis-Hastings, apply the Metropolis-Hastings algorithm to each local level component of the state equation.
+It is more general and can be used in any situation where the observation and state equations are nonlinearly connected.
+The other method tends to be faster, but is applied specifically to binary data (using the probit link function).
+The performance of these methods of estimation, in the context of the proposed dynamic Gaussian mixture model, is evaluated through simulated datasets.
+Also, an application to an array Comparative Genomic Hybridization (aCGH) dataset from glioblastoma cancer illustrates our proposal, highlighting the ability of the method to detect chromosome aberrations.